The Charge 5 is an activity tracker that sits in between the Fitbit Inspire range and the Fitbit Versa range.

-The three devices all have buckle fastenings and they all feature a PurePulse heart rate monitor that sits on the underside of their main bodies, as well as water resistance up to 50-metres, making them ready for the swimming pool.
+The three devices all have buckle fastenings and they all feature an optical heart rate monitor that sits on the underside of their main bodies, as well as water resistance up to 50-metres, making them ready for the swimming pool.

 Specs and sensors

-- Charge 3: PurePulse HR, SpO2 monitor, connected GPS, NFC in some models
+- Charge 3: HR, SpO2 monitor, connected GPS, NFC in some models

-All three Fitbit Charge devices being compared here have a PurePulse optical heart rate monitor, offering automatic and continuous heart rate tracking.
+All three Fitbit Charge devices being compared here have an optical heart rate monitor, offering automatic and continuous heart rate tracking.
 They also all have an accelerometer, altimeter and vibration motor.

-The Charge 3 and Charge 4 both have relative SpO2 sensors too, allowing users to view a graph in the Fitbit app to see an estimate of the oxygen level variability in your bloodstream, which is designed to help show variations in your breathing during sleep.
-The Charge 4 will also show your blood oxygen level on your wrist.
+Each also finds room for relative SpO2 sensors, too, allowing users to view a graph in the Fitbit app to see an estimate of the oxygen level variability in your bloodstream, which is designed to help show variations in your breathing during sleep.

-In terms of GPS, the Charge 2 and Charge 3 both offer connected GPS, using your smartphone for the GPS signal meaning you'll need to bring it with you when you go for a run or walk if you want detailed map data.
-The Charge 4 however, offers built-in GPS and result in untethered tracking.
+In terms of location tracking, Charge 3 only offers connected GPS.
+This uses your smartphone for the GPS signal, meaning you'll need to bring it with you when you go for a run or walk if you want detailed map data.
+The Charge 4 and Charge 5, however, offer built-in GPS and result in untethered tracking.
 There are seven GPS-enabled exercise modes to choose from.

-The Charge 3 and Charge 4 also both have NFC on board, allowing you to pay with your activity tracker at contactless terminals through Fitbit Pay.
-While the NFC chip comes as standard on the Charge 4 however, it's only available in the Special Edition models of the Charge 3.
+All three also have NFC on board, allowing you to pay with your activity tracker at contactless terminals through Fitbit Pay.
+While the NFC chip comes as standard on the Charge 4 and Charge 5, though, it's only available in the Special Edition models of the Charge 3.

-The Fitbit Charge 2, 3 and 4 all feature all-day activity tracking (steps, distance, calories, floors climbed, activity minutes, hourly activity, stationary time) and sleep monitoring with sleep stages and sleep score.
-They also all allow you to see daily stats on their displays, along with smartphone notifications - the latter of which are more advanced on the Charge 3 and 4.
+The Fitbit Charge 3, 4 and 5 all feature all-day activity tracking (steps, distance, calories, floors climbed, activity minutes, hourly activity, stationary time) and sleep monitoring with Sleep Stages and Sleep Score.
+They also all allow you to see daily stats on their displays, along with smartphone notifications, which are more advanced with Quick Replies if you're on Android.

-Other features found on all three devices include SmartTrack, which automatically recognises when you exercise, Multi-Sport tracking, Cardio Fitness Level, which allows users to see a personalised Cardio score and Guided Breathing, which offers personalised breathing sessions based on your heart rate.
+Other features found on all three devices include SmartTrack, which automatically recognises when you exercise, Multi-Sport tracking, Cardio Fitness Level (an estimate of your VO2 Max) and Guided Breathing, which offers personalised breathing sessions based on your heart rate.

-In addition to all the features offered on the Charge 2, the Charge 3 and Charge 4 also both have swim tracking on board, Goal-Based Exercise, Run Detect with auto stop, a timer option and weather information.
-It's also possible to accept or reject calls and send Quick Replies if you are an Android user.
+In addition to all the features offered on these Charge models, they all also have swim tracking on board, Goal-Based Exercise, Run Detect with auto-stop, a timer option and weather information.

 There's also a feature called Active Zone Minutes.
 This feature uses your personalised heart rate zones to track your effort for any energising activity, allowing you to earn credit towards the recommended 150-minute weekly goal for each minute of moderate activity in the fat burn zone and double the credit for vigorous activity in cardio and peak zones.